jspong/jspong.github.io/resume.md

 _Designed/Developed/Maintained Isolated Services and Cross-Team Integrations to Help Amazon Deliver the best experience for their Customers by supporting Delivery Drivers with Safe, Efficient, Familiar, and Reasonable Delivery Routes._

 - *Last Mile Route Estimation*
-  - Integrated Deep Learning Platform for route-level time estimation with delivery planner.
+  - Integrated Deep Learning Platform for Route-Level Time Estimation with Delivery Planner.
-    - Designed integration, and led team to scale system to handle bursts of millions of estimates per minute.
+    - Designed integration, and led team to Scale System to handle Bursts of Millions of Estimates per Minute.
-  - Led cross-functional initiatives to implement and evangelize modern DevOps and MLOps practices.
+  - Led Cross-Functional Initiatives to Implement and Evangelize Modern DevOps and MLOps practices.
-    - Created event-driven Model Registry Service to streamline operations and facilitate communication between Engineering and Data Science Teams.
+    - Created Event-Driven Model Registry Service to Streamline Operations and Facilitate Communication between Engineering and Data Science Teams.
-    - Designed and implemented Data Pipeline to perform Extract-Transform-Load (ETL) tasks for model training and feature extraction for realtime inference.
+    - Designed and Implemented Data Pipeline to perform Extract-Transform-Load (ETL) tasks for Model Training and Feature Extraction for Realtime Inference.
-    - Designed, implemented, and rearchitected systems using Java, Typescript, Python, PyTorch, Apache Spark, AWS SageMaker, AWS Glue, and AWS EC2 infrastructure.
+    - Designed, Implemented, and Rearchitected Systems using Java, Typescript, Python, PyTorch, Apache Spark, AWS SageMaker, AWS Glue, and AWS EC2 infrastructure.

 - *Last Mile Simulations*
   - Led team of three to build Simulations Platform using Native AWS Services
-    - Orchestrated execution using Elastic Container Service (ECS), AWS Step Functions, AWS Lambda, AWS Simple Queue Service (SQS), and AWS Batch.
+    - Orchestrated System Execution using Elastic Container Service (ECS), AWS Step Functions, AWS Lambda, AWS Simple Queue Service (SQS), and AWS Batch.
-    - Configured connectivity to microservices using VPC Networking, Dynamic Client/Server Configuration, and IAM policies.
+    - Configured Connectivity to Microservices using VPC Networking, Dynamic Client/Server Configuration, and IAM policies.
-    - Built systems for Configuring Architecture, Configuration, and Metadata using Java, CloudFormation, VPC Networking, and S3.
+    - Built Systems for Configuring Architecture, Configuration, and Metadata using Java, CloudFormation, VPC Networking, and S3.
-  - Supported internal customers, allowing users to run 1,000,000 simulations, covering 15,000,000, plans in 2021.
+  - Supported Internal Customers, allowing Users to run 1,000,000 Simulations, covering 15,000,000 Delivery Plans, in 2021.
-  - Designed organization-wide development guidelines to allow production services to run within simulations.
+  - Designed Organization-Wide Development Guidelines to allow Production Services to Run Within the Simulations Environment.
-  - Migrated non-AWS systems to run in Docker containers on Elastic Container Service.
+  - Migrated non-AWS systems to run in `docker` Containers on Elastic Container Service.

 ## Education